thekrishnajeena/Form-Saver/README.md

 - Browser restarts

 ✅ One-click restore
-✅ 100% local — no data leaves your system
+✅ 100% local: no data leaves your system
 ✅ No tracking, no cloud, no nonsense

 ---